connorimes/he-profiler/README.md

 ```
 ## Usage

+The most straightforward approach is to use the macros defined in `he-profiler.h`.
+By default, profiling is disabled with no performance or memory overhead.
+To enable profiling, define `HE_PROFILER_ENABLE` at compile time (either in CFLAGS or in source before including the header file).
-The normal use case is to link with the `he-profiler` (or `he-profiler-static`) library at compile time.
+You will need to link with the `he-profiler` (or `he-profiler-static`) library.

-If you want to disable profiling, link with the `he-profiler-dummy` (or `he-profiler-dummy-static`) library instead.
+If you choose to use the functions directly instead of the macros, you can disable profiling by linking with the `he-profiler-dummy` (or `he-profiler-dummy-static`) library instead.
+You will be responsible for managing the `he_profiler_event` structs.

 You should create an enum of the different event types that you will profile.
-If you want a background profiler to continually track application power usage, include an `APPLICATION` profiler.
+If you want a background profiler to continually track application power usage (recommended), include an `APPLICATION` profiler.

+### Initialization

-Before using the profiler, you must initialize it with the `he_profiler_init` function.
+Before using the profiler, you must initialize it with the `HE_PROFILER_INIT` macro (`he_profiler_init` function).
-This will open necessary files and start a background application profiler if desired.
+This will open necessary files and start the background application profiler (if specified).
-Parameters for `he_profiler_init` are:
+The parameters for this macro/function are:

 * `num_profilers`: The total number of profiler event types.
  This value must be > 0.